 As examples, Joseph of Arimathea is described as euschēmōn (Mark 15:43), as are some women from Pisidian Antioch in Asia Minor who gave Paul a hard time (Acts 13:50).

 There is no doubt that wealthy women and men played important, leading roles in the church, but poorer people also made vital contributions and became leaders.
-Moreover, Paul speaks strongly against some kind of bias towards honorable and elite men and women in the churches.
+Moreover, Paul speaks strongly against some kind of bias towards honourable and elite men and women in the churches.
 In 1 Corinthians 12, Paul used the body as a metaphor for the church and included the word euschēmōn:

 . . . the members of the body that seem to be weaker are indispensable, and those members of the body that we think less honorable we clothe with greater honor, and our less respectable members are treated with greater respect; whereas our more respectable [or, honorable (euschēmōn)] members do not need this.
 But God has so arranged the body, giving the greater honor to the inferior member, that there may be no dissension within the body, but the members may have the same care for one another.
 1 Corinthians 12:22-25 NRSV.